C-N-G/swtc/docs/Secrets Within the Compound Wiki/Roles/Loyalist/Agent/Coordinator.md

 # Examples
 - The Coordinator wakes up on the first night, and learns that John, Jane, or Adam is the Underachiever.
 Adam is the Underachiever.
 - The Coordinator wakes up on the first night, and learns that there are 0 [[Detrimental|Detrimentals]] in play.
+- The Coordinator wakes up on the first night.
+There is 1 [[Detrimental]] in play, but they are the [[Prisoner]].
+The Coordinator incorrectly learns that there are 0 [[Detrimental|Detrimentals]] in play.
 - The Coordinator is [[malfunctioning]].
-The Coordinator wakes up on the first night, and falsely learns that John, Jane, or Eve is the Underachiever.
+The Coordinator wakes up on the first night, and incorrectly learns that John, Jane, or Eve is the Underachiever.

 # How to Play
 - You should try to correlate your information with other player's information to try and work out who is the [[Detrimental]] [[role]] that you learnt.